Supporting applied conservation research

 Josh Noseworthy records data amidst a double-crested cormorant rookery.
 The acidic cormorant excrement has killed a large portion of the spruce trees on Governor's Island, but they still provide excellent nesting habitat for cormorants and herons alike (Photo by Sean Landsman).

-Donations to support the development of conservation research partnerships are welcomed, and will support NCC’s small grants program.
-For more information, please contact Angela Parillo (email@example.com), NCC’s research partnership manager.
+Donations to support the development of conservation research partnerships are welcomed, and will support the Nature Conservancy of Canada's (NCC’s) small grants program.
+For more information, please contact Angela Parillo (email@example.com).